ssudher/XINU_OS_PA3/README.md

 * This will indicate to the user that the lock was deleted and not unlocked.
 As before, any calls to `lock()` after the lock is deleted should return `SYSERR`.
 * ***There is also another subtle but important point to note.***
 ```
 Consider the following scenario.
-Let us say that there are three processes A, B, and C.  Let A create a lock with descriptor=X. Let  A and B use  X to synchronize among themselves.
-Now, let us assume that A deletes the lock X. But B does not know about that.
-If, now, C tries to create a lock, there is a chance that it gets the same lock descriptor as that of X (lock descriptors are limited and hence can be reused).
+Let us say that there are three processes A, B, and C.  Let A create a lock with descriptor=X.
+Let  A and B use  X to synchronize among themselves.
+Now, let us assume that A deletes the lock X.
+But B does not know about that.
+If, now, C tries to create a lock,
+there is a chance that it gets the same lock descriptor as that of X (lock descriptors are limited and hence can be reused).
 When B waits on X the next time, it should get a SYSERR.
 It should not acquire the lock C has now newly created, even if this lock has the same id as that of the previous one.
-You have to find a way to implement this facility, in addition to the DELETED issue above.
+we need to find a way to implement this facility, in addition to the DELETED issue above.
 ```

 ### Locking Policy